yi-zhang/STHD/README.md

   - install dependencies: `pip install -r STHD/requirements.txt`
   - making sure `./STHD` is in python path, e.g adding via `sys.path.append('./STHD')`
   - then in script: `from STHD import {the module you need}`
-- pip package coming soon
+- Beta version - pip package coming soon; also finalizing details of comprehensive tutorials!

 ## STHD Quickstart using a colon cancer VisiumHD patch: